Q. How big are the class sizes?

 Q. Does the school stream or set the children and if so at what stage?

 A. Differentiation within a class begins subtly very early on.
 However formal setting on ability in English and Mathematics begins in Year 4.

 Q. What sort of extra-curricular activities are there?

 A. A huge variety from gymnastics, skiing and archery to chess, Lego and cooking.

 Q. How did Gayhurst do in the last inspection?

 A. We did very well in the last ISI inspection report in November 2015.
 You can download a full copy of this report on the website, please click here.
 The inspectors found that Gayhurst offers a “broad curriculum, effective pastoral support and a full programme of extra-curricular games and activities (to provide) a rich and fulfilling experience”.

 Q. How many girls are there at Gayhurst?

 A. We deliberately chose a very gradual approach to the integration of girls into Gayhurst.
-We started in 2008 with just two girls in Nursery and Reception but now we have enough girls in Year 3 for an entire Netball team, including reserves!
+We started in 2008 with just two girls in Nursery and Reception and now we the split is 30/70 across the school.
+Some year groups the ratio is smaller.
 Each year the intake of girls increases substantially and the girls at Gayhurst have made a significant contribution to the school.